Indiana Supreme Court

 Chief Deputy Executive Director

-After the application deadline, the grant applications and the proposed 2014-2015 budgets will be reviewed.
+After the application deadline, the grant applications and proposed 2015-2016 budgets will be reviewed.
 Fifty (50%) of the amount of the matching grant will be distributed to the courts in late July/early August, to the counties whose applications are approved by the Supreme Court.
-In early December, VASIA programs will receive the “Annual Report Form for Calendar Year 2014” and several financial forms that must be completed.
-The financial forms will include a verified financial statement/audit for 2014.
-The annual report and financial forms will be due in early January.
-The annual report and financial forms will be reviewed and, if everything is in order, the second half of the matching grant will be distributed to the courts in late January/early February of 2015.
-Finally, in the spring of 2015, if there are any leftover grant funds available, they will be made available to the guardianship programs to apply for on an “as needed” basis.
+Upon receipt of the second quarterly report (due January 15, 2016), the second half of the matching grant will be distributed to the courts in late January/early February of 2016 if everything is in order.
+Finally, in the spring of 2016, if there are any leftover grant funds available, they will be made available to the guardianship programs to apply for on an "as needed" basis.